De novo gene birth: History

 In 2006 and 2007, a series of studies provided arguably the first documented examples of de novo gene birth that did not involve overprinting.
 These studies were conducted using the accessory gland transcriptomes of Drosophila yakuba and Drosophila erecta and they identified 20 putative lineage-restricted genes that appeared unlikely to have resulted from gene duplication.
 Levine and colleagues identified and confirmed five de novo candidate genes specific to Drosophila melanogaster and/or the closely related Drosophila simulans through a rigorous approach that combined bioinformatic and experimental techniques.

 Since these initial studies, many groups have identified specific cases of de novo gene birth events in diverse organisms.
 The first de novo gene identified in yeast, BSC4 gene was identified in S. cerevisiae in 2008.
 This gene shows evidence of purifying selection, is expressed at both the mRNA and protein levels, and when deleted is synthetically lethal with two other yeast genes, all of which indicate a functional role for the BSC4 gene product.
 Historically, one argument against the notion of widespread de novo gene birth is the evolved complexity of protein folding.
 Interestingly, Bsc4 was later shown to adopt a partially folded state that combines properties of native and non-native protein folding.
 In plants, the first de novo gene to be functionally characterized was QQS, an Arabidopsis thaliana gene identified in 2009 that regulates carbon and nitrogen metabolism.
 The first functionally characterized de novo gene identified in mice, a noncoding RNA gene, was also described in 2009.
 In primates, a 2008 informatic analysis estimated that 15/270 primate orphan genes had been formed de novo.
 A 2009 report identified the first three de novo human genes, one of which is a therapeutic target in chronic lymphocytic leukemia.
+This was, however, shown to lack sufficient evidence for translation and it is regarded as a lncrna.
 Since this time, a plethora of genome-level studies have identified large numbers of orphan genes in many organisms, although the extent to which they arose de novo, and the degree to which they can be deemed functional, remain debated.